first95/SoftwareResources/robot_firmware.md

     - Select a Talon SRX from the list.
     - Check the box labeled "Update all Talon SRX devices"
     - Click "Update device".
 Process should take a few minutes.
 - Instructions on updating the SparkMax controllers via SparkMax client to come...
-[Firmware link](https://www.revrobotics.com/sparkmax-software/)
+[Firmware link](https://www.revrobotics.com/sparkmax-software/).
+Make sure to run this client as an administrator; otherwise you'll get errors.